 As Figure a. shows, the highest percentage over the years is the one of those who have never tried cannabis (weed) in the Netherlands between the years of 1997 to 2020; and it’s clearly not decreasing anytime soon, which makes us realize that there isn’t a direct correlation between cannabis accessibility and its usage.
 This does not neglect the fact that certain people use it either in open, allowed spaces or even in bulk which is a way for money laundering.

 Moreover, Five Dutch banks (ABN AMRO, ING, Rabobank, Triodos Bank, and de Volksbank) have chosen to form Management Reporting Netherlands (TMNL) to combat money laundering and terrorist funding.
 The TMNL project will supplement the individual transaction monitoring operations of the institutions.
-TMNL will concentrate on finding anomalous transaction traffic patterns those financial institutions cannot recognize.
+TMNL will concentrate on finding anomalous transaction traffic patterns that financial institutions cannot recognize.
 Today, the shareholders' agreement was reached.

 As for figure b, there is a decrease in the risk index score of money laundering and financial crimes after 2016 which can be explained by different factors such as including AML compliances and implementing regulations in the country regarding drug possession and use.